Yahara River – Deforest

 Other Yahara River Trips:

-- Windor Road to Linden Drive/I90: 1.5 miles.
+- Windsor Road to Linden Drive/I90: 1.5 miles.
 An interesting section through a golf course.
 Linden Drive access is privately owned by the golf course.

 - Hwy 19 to Cherokee Park: 4.5 miles including 1.8 miles of lake paddling.
-Historically has had jam issues but it might have had clean-up work.
+There are too many logjams downstream of Hwy 19 to recommend that as a put-in.